 Part of the reason could be that sometimes we’re able to do things for a “season.”
 And for that season, we are that way.
 But it isn’t sustainable over the long haul —we resort back to our original way of doing things eventually.
 Does that mean that a person can never change?
 No. We can all grow to a certain extent.
 But a complete overhaul doesn’t usually happen.

 There is also the importance of obtaining the help of others because we just can’t seem to do it on our own.
 We may never grow much beyond a certain point and we need the help of our partner to go the rest of the distance.
 But together as a team —giving each other grace and space, it’s amazing what can be accomplished.
 As the Bible says in Ecclesiastes 4:9-10,

 “Two are better than one, because they have a good return for their work: If one falls down, his friend (or spouse) can help him up.
 But pity the man who falls and has no one to help him up!”

 So, how do we “de-code” this mysterious difference in our communication styles?
-We discovered two articles on different web sites that we believe will help.
+We discovered a few articles on different web sites that we believe will help.
 They won’t give you all the answers —only God Himself knows that!
 But it’s a good start.

 The first article we will refer you to, appears on the web site for a secular magazine.
 Although it isn’t written specifically for the Christian audience, it contains good information.
 As with any human resource, just glean whatever you feel will apply to your situation, through the guidance of the Holy Spirit.